 This next financial year must be focused on consolidating investment already underway and ensuring the maximum benefit of that investment is felt by all communities in West Mercia.
 This year's budget of £274.8 m represents an increase of £14.3m (5.5%) compared to last year's budget.
 However, it also brings an unavoidable £17.4m million in inflation and £13.4m of additional costs associated with continuing to delivering service improvements such as essential IT transformation.
-This imbalance between funding required and funding available will inevitably mean significant challenges for West Mercia Police in meeting the required savings, especially in light of significant service redesign.
+This imbalance between funding required and funding available has inevitably meant significant challenges for West Mercia Police in meeting the required savings to deliver a balanced budget, especially in light of significant service redesign.